ArnoldPretoriusUCT/Introduction-to-Robotics/Hardware/Mechanical Design and Assembly/Manufacturing_and_assembly.md

 ### 9. Screw the steel ball into the top of the Rig base.

 ### 10. Mount the quadcopter to the steel ball using the ball joint female halves.

+Use the M3x25mm socket-hd cap screws and M3 nuts to simultaneously mount the quadcopter to the female ball joint halves, and the female ball joint halves to the steel ball.

+### 11. Optionally, use the M3x40mm screw to set up the rig for 1 DoF testing.

+Insert the M3x40mm socket-hd cap screw through the entire ball joint assembly, and secure it with a nylon lock nut from the flight controller stack.

+There are two opposing pairs of holes in the female part of the ball joint so that the rig can either be set up to be roll-only or pitch-only.
+With the orientation of the flight stack described in this setup, it is reccomended that the rig is set up to be pitch-only.

+``Final image of full rig``